Destinations Italy Umbria & Le Marche

 Saint Francis · pink stone · flower festival

-The Saint Francis basilica is the headline — Giotto and Cimabue frescoes, a pilgrimage site for 800 years, and worth every minute even if you've never set foot in a church.
-The town itself is pink-stoned and built into the side of Monte Subasio.
-Twenty minutes downhill, Spello is the quieter, prettier sister — Roman walls, Pinturicchio frescoes inside Santa Maria Maggiore, and a flower festival in late spring (the Infiorate, around Corpus Domini) where the locals cover the streets in petal carpets.
+The Saint Francis basilica is the headline: Giotto and Cimabue frescoes, a pilgrimage site for 800 years, worth every minute even if you've never set foot in a church.
+The town itself is pink-stoned, built into the side of Monte Subasio.
+Twenty minutes downhill, Spello is the quieter, prettier sister: Roman walls, Pinturicchio frescoes inside Santa Maria Maggiore, and a flower festival in late spring (the Infiorate, around Corpus Domini) where the streets get carpeted in petals.
 Stay in Spello, day-trip to Assisi.

 UNESCOPinturicchioStay Spello